 Arduino MICRO features:

 Let us now learn some of the general specifications of the Arduino NANO microcontroller development board.
 Before diving deep into the discussion it is important to keep in mind that the Arduino MICRO should be employed in the case when Arduino UNO does not meet the requirements of the project.
 For example if one needs to design the system that has limited space then he would go for the Arduino MICRO to save the space.
 The space constraint is the only constraint that is kept in mind when selecting the Arduino MICRO as you will see that it has limited amount of memory on chip over the Arduino UNO.
-One other consideration is the additional Analog pins present on the Arduino MICRO and JTAG interface as compared to the Arduino UNO.
+One other consideration is the additional Analog pins present on the Arduino MICRO and JTAG interface as compared to the Arduino UNO(Introduction to Arduino MICRO).

 - Microcontroller IC: Microchip ATMEGA 32U4